SimonBarak/tereza/_projects/work-hard-in-silence-1.md

 ---
 layout: project
-title: You Should Help It Grow Too
+title: You Should Help It To Grow Too
 description: |-
   You Should Help It Grow Too is second part of project Too Cool To Pretend To Care.
 In this part Gloriya showing us third geoengineering method - ocean fertilisation.